GoogleCloudPlatform/bigquery-antipattern-recognition/README.md

 All columns on table: project.dataset.table1 are being selected.
 Please be sure that all columns are needed
 ```

-## Anti Pattern 2: Not aggregating subquery in the WHERE clause
+## Anti Pattern 2: Not aggregating subquery in the WHERE clause,
 Example:
 ```
 SELECT